Hot summer tips for bugs, bumps, and better digestion

 I’m betting you’re eating a lot of fresh food from the garden.
 Many of us have a hard time digesting fibrous raw or steamed veggies.
 Add in some No-Fenol with those meals.

-Remember that many of the fruits and vegetables we eat during the summer are highly phenolic.
-No-Fenol can reduce the reactions from those intolerances so the kids can enjoy all the blueberries, watermelon, cherries, and peaches they want.
+Remember that many of the fruits and vegetables we eat during the summer are highly polyphenolic.
+No-Fenol can reduce the reactions from those intolerances so you can enjoy all the blueberries, watermelon, cherries, and peaches you want.

 Barbecuing ribs on the grill?
 Remember the Lypazyme for extra help digesting fats.

 Whatever you eat, we hope you enjoy your summer.